Medically reviewed by Drugs.com. Last updated on Jun 25, 2020.

 - Alpha-Adrenergic Agonist

 Potent, direct-acting alpha-adrenergic agonist with virtually no beta-adrenergic activity; produces systemic arterial vasoconstriction.
-Such increases in systemic vascular resistance result in dose dependent increases in systolic and diastolic blood pressure and reductions in heart rate and cardiac output especially in patients with heart failure.
+Such increases in systemic vascular resistance may result in dose-dependent increases in systolic and diastolic blood pressure and reductions in heart rate and cardiac output (most noticeable in patients with preexisting cardiac dysfunction).

 Vd: Initial: 26 to 61 L; Vdss: 184 to 543 L (mean: 340 L) (Hengstmann 1982)